Soy Sauce & Tamari Are Low FODMAP

 Texture?
 Yes!
 Not all liquids have the same body.
 Want to know more?
 Read on.

-Naturally brewed soy sauce is made from soy, wheat, water and salt.
+Naturally brewed soy sauce is made from soy, sometimes wheat, water, salt and sometimes alcohol.
 The mixture is fermented, oftentimes for months, with some premium sauces fermented for years.

 The flavor of naturally brewed soy sauce is complex and filled with complexity and umami.